ken-oneill/ken-oneill/README.md

 career history:
   Scottish Government, October 2012 - to date,
-  Social Security Scotland, January 2022 - to date, Accountant in Bankruptcy, January 2019 - January 2022.
+  Social Security Scotland, January 2022 - to date, Accountant in Bankruptcy, January 2019 - January 2022
+professional memberships:
+  Member of the Institute of Mathematics and its Applications Fellow of the Royal Statistical Society
 ```

 ### External links for further information